Positive Young Minds

 Kim Ross

 ps.
-If you are a psychologist or mental health clinician who sees clients under Medicare, you can register your interest to be included on The Availability List.
+If you are a psychologist or mental health professional I encourage you to share this list information widely.
+You can register your interest to be included on The Availability List.

 HOW TO PREVENT BURNOUT AS A PSYCHOLOGIST: A GUIDE TO CREATING WORK-LIFE BOUNDARIES.